-The market shows no signs of slowing down and will keep growing in 2019, most likely.
+The market shows no signs of slowing down and will most likely keep growing in 2019.

 Real estate prices have increased much the past years for sure.
 When it comes to Ho Chi Minh City, apartment prices have increased massively.
-Still, the average prices are lower compared to places like Bangkok, Manila, Kuala Lumpur, Singapore, and Hong Kong.
+Still, the average property price is lower compared to places like Bangkok, Manila, Kuala Lumpur, Singapore, and Hong Kong.

 The average price per square meter in Ho Chi Minh City is 18% of that in Singapore, and only 14% of the average price per square meter in Hong Kong.
 Hence, Vietnam will continue to be a lucrative destination for overseas investors.